Debjyoti2004/nodejs-demo-app/README.md

     * This job must pass before the next job can begin.

 2.  **`build-and-push` Job**:
-    * This job only runs if the `test` job succeeds and the trigger is a push to `main`.
+    * This job only runs if the `test` job succeeds and the trigger is a push to `master`.
     * Logs into Docker Hub using encrypted secrets.
     * Builds a Docker image from the `Dockerfile`.
     * Tags the image with two labels: `latest` and the unique Git commit SHA for traceability.